martinapugliese/doodling-data-cards/README.md

 ## Quantifying natural languages

 Can we measure natural language, can we quantify it?
 Can we also compare different natural languages, say English and Spanish?

+## Stack Overflow tags

+If we fetch some data about question tags on Stack Overflow, what patterns do we see?